Non-intrusive model combination for learning dynamical systems: Numerical experiments

 \paragraph{Results} \Cref{fig:2_convergence} shows the convergence patterns of our schemes.
 We observe that initially the iteration error decreases rapidly.
 However, since the neural networks for the Koopman operator could only obtain an approximate projection $P_\mathcal{H}(F-F_\mathcal{G})$, the error exhibits slight fluctuations thereafter.
 Also, the acceleration scheme (\cref{alg:acc_framework}) has faster convergence than the original scheme (\cref{alg:framework}).
 Furthermore, the relative error of parameters decreases to less than 10\% within a few epochs.

 The predicted states are depicted in \cref{fig:2_train_predict}.
 These predictions utilize the same initial conditions and external stimulus as those employed during training.
 We chose the spatial coordinates $z = (2.8, 9.8)$ to present the predicted results because the system trajectory exhibits significant nonlinearity at this point.
 We plot the predicted states at the spatial coordinates $z = (2.8, 9.8)$ in the top figures.
 Both the transmembrane potential $v$ and the gating variable $s$ closely approximate the reference values.
 Furthermore, the spatial distribution of the transmembrane potential $v$ at $t=3$ demonstrates the superior performance of our methods compared to using the parametric Koopman model alone.
 Quantitatively, the relative error, defined in~\eqref{equ:relative_error}, in $\Omega \times [0,3]$ of the transmembrane potential $v$ and the gating variable $s$ is shown in \cref{table:2_relative_error}.
 In this case, the multi-step predictive states of linear regression strictly equal the initial conditions, as the initial conditions for $v$ and $s$ over the spatial domain $\Omega$ are chosen to be constant.
 Furthermore, since the iteration scheme in model combination employs the forward-Euler scheme of a dynamical system, which is not unconditionally stable, the residual learning in this experiment is significantly affected by stiffness, causing the error to explode after a few steps.
 When comparing our method to the parametric Koopman model, we can observe a significant performance improvement in our approach.
+We also compare the performance of our method with the intrusive model combination approach, which involves directly training the two parts of the combined model together using the Adam optimizer.
+The results demonstrate that our method achieves superior accuracy compared to the intrusive method.
+This is attributed to our ability to more carefully address the rescaling problem during training by separating the two parts of the model.
+This careful handling of rescaling represents a potential advantage of our approach when combining models with different scales.

 We also tested the models with a new stimulus, denoted as $I_s(z,t) = d(z_1, z_2) \cos(t)$. \Cref{fig:2_test_predict} displays the predicted state at the spatial coordinates $z = (2.8, 9.8)$ and predicted spatial distribution at $t=2$, illustrating our method's capability to handle previously unseen inputs.
 Quantitatively, \cref{table:2_relative_error_test} presents the relative errors, defined in~\eqref{equ:relative_error}, in $\Omega \times [0,2]$ for both the transmembrane potential $v$ and the gating variable $s$ with different external stimuli.
 We can observe that the results are similar to the predictive experiment with the same external stimulus, emphasizing that our method can also exhibit better performance when faced with unseen stimuli.